japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 === [[commitLog]] Offset Commit Log -- `commits` Metadata Checkpoint Directory

-`StreamExecution` uses *offset commit log* (<<spark-sql-streaming-CommitLog.adoc#, CommitLog>> with `commits` <<checkpointFile, metadata checkpoint directory>>) for streaming batches successfully executed (with a single file per batch with a file name being the batch id) or committed epochs.
+`StreamExecution` uses *offset commit log* (<<spark-sql-streaming-CommitLog.md#, CommitLog>> with `commits` <<checkpointFile, metadata checkpoint directory>>) for streaming batches successfully executed (with a single file per batch with a file name being the batch id) or committed epochs.

 NOTE: *Metadata log* or *metadata checkpoint* are synonyms and are often used interchangeably.

 `commitLog` is used by the <<extensions, stream execution engines>> for the following:

-* `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#runActivatedStream, run an activated streaming query>> (that in turn requests to <<spark-sql-streaming-MicroBatchExecution.adoc#populateStartOffsets, populate the start offsets>> at the very beginning of the streaming query execution and later regularly every <<spark-sql-streaming-MicroBatchExecution.adoc#runBatch, single batch>>)
+* `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.md#runActivatedStream, run an activated streaming query>> (that in turn requests to <<spark-sql-streaming-MicroBatchExecution.md#populateStartOffsets, populate the start offsets>> at the very beginning of the streaming query execution and later regularly every <<spark-sql-streaming-MicroBatchExecution.md#runBatch, single batch>>)

-* `ContinuousExecution` is requested to <<spark-sql-streaming-ContinuousExecution.adoc#runActivatedStream, run an activated streaming query in continuous mode>> (that in turn requests to <<spark-sql-streaming-ContinuousExecution.adoc#getStartOffsets, retrieve the start offsets>> at the very beginning of the streaming query execution and later regularly every <<spark-sql-streaming-ContinuousExecution.adoc#commit, commit>>)
+* `ContinuousExecution` is requested to <<spark-sql-streaming-ContinuousExecution.md#runActivatedStream, run an activated streaming query in continuous mode>> (that in turn requests to <<spark-sql-streaming-ContinuousExecution.md#getStartOffsets, retrieve the start offsets>> at the very beginning of the streaming query execution and later regularly every <<spark-sql-streaming-ContinuousExecution.md#commit, commit>>)

 === [[lastExecution]] Last Query Execution Of Streaming Query (IncrementalExecution) -- `lastExecution` Property